 How, then, has the media contributed to these trends?

 The contemporary media landscape is characterized by chaos in the infosphere.
 In both the conventional and new media, hard news and careful analysis have given way to infotainment and sensationalism – if it bleeds, it leads.
+Majority of the new media consists of social networking websites that have percolated deep in everyone’s life; businesses take advantage of this, and hire companies like Marketing Heaven to usher in more traffic to their brands.
 As the late American media theorist Neil Postman famously remarked, “we are amusing ourselves to death.”
 Fake news, alternative facts, belief, emotion and conviction have triumphed over evidence, data, and rational analysis.
 Witness the rise of the commentariat, the explosion of satellite TV and internet sites, and the dominance of national or ideological POV (point of view) coverage.
 Think Russia Today (RT), Fox News, and a host of others.
 Smart phones have turned everyone with a handset into an instant reporter, producing free feed which has sent the business model for professional journalism, with its commitment to fact checking, objectivity and balance, into a tailspin.
 Media ownership has become more concentrated, even as the choice sources has become more fragmented and profuse.
 This combination has served mainly to produce a galaxy of echo chambers for the like-minded.

 What was once just a matter of selling audiences to advertisers has morphed into the bundling and packaging of subscriber information for public and private sector clients.
 Facebook, Google, Apple, Twitter, Verizon and other big telecoms all colluded with intelligence agencies, while the likes of Cambridge Analyticia and AggregateIQ pioneered new forms of political data mining and assessment.